patchlevel/event-sourcing/docs/pages/projection.md

 }
 ```

 Each projector is responsible for a specific projection and version.
+This combination of information results in the so-called `project ID`.
-In order for us to be able to define this, we have to use the `targetProjection` method to return a ProjectionId.
+In order for us to be able to define this, we have to use the `Projection` attribute.
-So that several versions of the projection can exist,
+In our example, the projection is called "profile" and has the version "0" because we did not specify it.
+So that there is no problems with existing projection,
-the version of the projection should flow into the table or collection name.
+both the name of the projection and the version should be part of the table/collection name.
+In our example, we build a `table` helper method, what creates the following string: "projection_profile_0".

 Projectors can have one `create` and `drop` method that is executed when the projection is created or deleted.
-In some cases it may be that no schema has to be created for the projection, as the target does it automatically.
-To do this, you must add either the `Create` or `Drop` attribute to the method.
+For this there are the attributes `Create` and `Drop`.
 The method name itself doesn't matter.
+In some cases it may be that no schema has to be created for the projection,
+as the target does it automatically, so you can skip this.

 Otherwise, a projector can subscribe any number of events.
 In order to say which method is responsible for which event, you need the `Subscribe` attribute.